The best part of beauty is that which no picture can express. -- Francis Bacon

 But, wait, little people, before you jump,

-there is some good news
+there is some good news.
+Listen to this:

 It is not possible to staff a company without short people.